IT Strategic Goals Identification as Basis for IT strategic planning

-A core element of IT strategic planning is the goal setting.
+A core element of IT strategic planning is goal setting.
 This should already be included in the IT strategy – at least with regard to the requirements arising from the business strategy as well as the most important technological and architectural specifications.
 However, this input must be broken down into executable elements as part of the IT strategic planning.

 In addition to the requirements of the IT strategy, there are smaller, more tactical elements that come to light during operations and should also be addressed.

-And finally, many new questions will arise in the detailed elaboration of functional and technical demands, which in turn may lead to new requirements.
+Finally, many new questions will arise in the detailed elaboration of functional and technical demands, which in turn may lead to new requirements.

 Gain a deeper understanding of the significance of Technology & strategic business goals through our book “How To Create Innovation.”
 This comprehensive resource explores the complexities of developing and implementing effective IT strategic plans, featuring essential concepts, best practices, and real-world case studies.
-Embark on a journey towards successful technology integration and business alignment, unlocking valuable insights from this book.
-Download now for transformative knowledge.

 Not only will the infrastructure for future business models be built.
 Internal structures are created, know-how is built up on both the IT and business sides, new forms of cooperation with third-party providers are created and often new, more agile ways of working are introduced.